Dorothy Cameron Disney: Earlier career

-Disney's novel Death in the Back Seat was reviewed by the New York Times.

 Several years later she reviewed a murder mystery for the Times.

 Transition from fiction

 During the war years, "she was a war correspondent .. for Reader's Digest."

 Her last novel was published in 1949, as she specialized more in her journalistic work.
 But her works continued to be translated and released in French through 1953, the year when work on her Can This Marriage Be Saved advice column became her focus.

 Co-publication

 Together with her husband, she published "The Game of Categories" in 1927.